nusolar/NUsolar-CAN/readme.md

 If you want the system to automatically select a TX buffer for you, pass the buffer TXBANY.
 	can.Send(DC_Drive(velocity, current), TXBANY);

 NOTE: Currently, the library does not wait for a buffer to become open before attempting to load it.
 If you try to send from a buffer that is currently being used, packet data may be corrupted.
 Use the TXBANY option to avoid this.
-Alternatively, you can call CAN_IO::Send_Verified(<packet>, <buffer>) to make sure the correct data was loaded.
+Alternatively, you can call CAN_IO::Send_Verified(<packet>, <buffer>) to make sure the correct data was loaded onto the MCP2515.

 5. Call CAN_IO::Fetch() at least once per main control loop.
-This checks for any messages on the MCP2515 and loads them,
+This checks for any messages on the MCP2515 and loads them.
+It is recommended that this function be used rather than attaching interrupts, as interrupts have been known to cause conflicts with serial communication that results in corrupted CAN data.

 5. Messages retrieved by CAN_IO::Fetch() are loaded into an internal frame FIFO buffer.
 To get the messages on this buffer, use if (can.Available()) {